 Yep, that is right.
 The government will give you free money towards your beneficiaries’ education.

-Each year you contribute to an RESP up until the end of the calendar year that they turn 17, you get a Canada Education Savings Grant added to the account.
+For each year that you contribute to an RESP, up until the end of the calendar year that they turn 17, you get a Canada Education Savings Grant added to the account.

 - 20% of the contribution up to a maximum of $500 per year regardless of your income.